yutsareva/ytsaurus/yt/yt/server/all/fuzztests/datanode_multi_req/README.md

 ## Fuzz test description

 The Datanode is launched once before any tests are launched.
-The state of the Datanode is not reset between individual tests
+The state of the Datanode is not reset between individual tests.

+The test supports all datanode RPCs.